 - 1. The Newberg City Council authorized an application to the Department of Land Conservation and Development (DLCD) for a grant to comply needed housing Statutes ORS 197.286 197.314 for clear and objective standards by City Council Resolution No. 2021-3765. - 2.
 DLCD awarded the City of Newberg a grant on January 11, 2022. - 3.
 The City established a Citizens Advisory Committee consisting of the Newberg Planning Commission. - 4.
-The Citizens Advisory Committee met six (3) times in developing code provisions for multifamily dwellings. - 5.
-The Planning Commission was briefed two (2) times on the draft Comprehensive Plan and Development Code provisions. - 6.
-The Affordable Housing Commission was briefed one time on the draft Comprehensive Plan and Development Code provisions. - 7.
-The City Council and Planning Commission held a joint work session on the draft Comprehensive Plan and Development provisions on February 6, 2023. - 8.
-The Affordable Housing Commission recommends the Comprehensive Plan and Development Code amendments be adopted. - 9.
+The Citizens Advisory Committee met three (3) times in developing code provisions for multifamily dwellings. - 6.
+The Planning Commission was briefed two (2) times on the draft Comprehensive Plan and Development Code provisions. - 7.
+The Affordable Housing Commission was briefed one time on the draft Comprehensive Plan and Development Code provisions. - 8.
+The City Council and Planning Commission held a joint work session on the draft Comprehensive Plan and Development provisions on February 6, 2023. - 9.
+The Affordable Housing Commission recommends the Comprehensive Plan and Development Code amendments be adopted. - 10.
 After proper notice, the Newberg Planning Commission opened the hearing on March 9, 2023, considered public testimony and deliberated.
+They found that the proposed amendments were in the best interests of the City adopted Resolution No. 2023-386. - 11.
+After proper notice, the Newberg City Council opened the hearing on April 3, 2023, considered public testimony and deliberated.
 They found that the proposed amendments were in the best interests of the City.

-The Newberg Planning Commission resolves as follows:
+The City of Newberg Ordains as Follows: